john314thegeekygenius/KeenTextEditor/ReadMe.txt

          Changes the picture when in sticker mode.

  ENTER -> Closes the typing feild when in the loading / saving menu
-          Otherwise, adds a new line break when editing text
+          Otherwise, adds a new line break when editing text.

+ DELETE -> Deletes the character in front of the selector or deletes all
+           selected text.

+ BACKSPACE -> Removes a character from behind the selector.

  TAB   -> Toggles graphical animations.

- HOME  -> Sends the text cursor to the start of the text feild
+ HOME  -> Sends the text cursor to the start of the text feild.

- END   -> Sends the text cursor to the end of the text feild
+ END   -> Sends the text cursor to the end of the text feild.

  +     -> Increases the animation time of animated stickers.